 But once you come down to earth, you may quickly be asking yourself a pivotal question; is $50,000 a good amount of annual income?

-The answer, of course, is not cut and dried.
+The answer, of course, is not that simple.
 It has a lot of variables.

 The median annual income in the U.S. as of January 2019 (the most recent data available) was $63,688.

 Your goal, of course, should be to shoot for the stars and earn far more in your field as your career progresses.
 But let’s look more closely at this base salary of $50,000, and examine the question...
 Is this good money?

 Here are some important tips to answer this question: